Azula: Don't flatter yourself. You were never even a player.

 - Kane has always been a sadistic monster (though his character can be a Noble Demon depending on plot) that loves playing mind games and mentally tormenting his opponents.
-What did Edge do when he had to beat him for the World Heavyweight Championship?
+What did Edge, "The Ultimate Opportunist", do when he had to beat him for the World Heavyweight Championship?
 Kidnapped Kane's dad and spend the next few weeks torturing Kane in all sorts of sadistic mind games and torturing his daddy.
 Kane tries to call him out on it, only for Edge to remind him of how he's only doing the exact same thing Kane always does.
-So far, it seemed Edge has one upped Kane as he won the title at TLC 2010.
+It seemed Edge one upped Kane as he won the title at TLC 2010.

 - At Sacrifice 2007, James Storm tried to attack Chris Harris with his signature beer bottle, but Harris clocked him with a bottle of his own.

 - Subverted hilariously when Vickie Guerrero attempted to Spear Edge.
 She comically bounces off him like he was a brick wall.

 - Jushin Thunder Liger once used Asian Mist on its most famous user, The Great Muta.

 - Sara Del Rey beat Amazing Kong by count out when defending the SHIMMER Title so when Amazing Kong was defending the NWA World Women's Title, she threw Del Rey out of the ring and demanded the referee count Del Rey out.
 Kong forgot NWA rules though and was disqualified instead.

 - Chris Hero defeated Equinox with The Chikara Special after he himself had been defeated by the hold no less than seven times in a single season, once by Equinox in fact.